I May Help

-5. Concentrate on the reality of the situations.
+7. Concentrate on the reality of the situations.

 Keep a realistic view of your situation: What’s the worst that could happen?
 What’s the best possible outcome?
 Then, determine what options are available for each of these outcomes.

 You may be surprised at feelings of loss.
-Your preparation of the future allows you to see what your caree–and you–might lose.
+Your preparation of the future allows you to see what your caree and you might lose.
 You both will experience changes in your relationship, your schedules, your amount of freedom.
-Write down your thoughts about the potential losses–and how you might be able to hang on to them, through minor adjustments and changes, for a little longer.
+Write down your thoughts about the potential losses--and how you might be able to hang on to them, through minor adjustments and changes, for a little longer.

-7. Take time to sort out your own issues.
+9. Take time to sort out your own issues.

 Do you struggle with the idea of asking for help?
 Now is a good time to figure out why and start practicing.
 Knowing how and when to ask for help is a great skill, which will become a huge asset for you.

-“The Four Agreements, A Practical Guide to Personal Freedom,” a book by Don Miguel Ruiz, offers insights about our personal codes of conduct.
+The Four Agreements, A Practical Guide to Personal Freedom, a book by Don Miguel Ruiz, offers insights about our personal codes of conduct.
 As your caregiving journey continues, you'll interact with family, friends and health care professionals who will drive you nuts.
 This book will give you the tools so you can stay sane.

-8. Find your best shape—physically and financially.
+10. Find your best shape—physically, emotionally and financially.

 Find a work-out routine you like.
 Maximize the amount of healthy foods you eat.
 Pay off your debts.
 Save as much as you can.
 Uncomfortable managing money?
-Read books and take classes (online and in your community) to become comfortable.
+Read books and take classes online and in your community to become comfortable.
 You'll need to be at your best—physically, emotionally and financially.

 11. Learn your caree's life story.

 Document the story in a journal, video or audio recording.
 Collect recipes, photos, letters, poems and records that reflect your caree's life and achievements.
 Ask questions about your caree's childhood, parents, siblings and first loves.
 Involve other family members, including children, in the discussions.

-10. Begin each day with the knowledge that you have love.
+13. Begin each day with the knowledge that you have love.

-11. An apple a day…
+14. An apple a day…

 What can you do on a regular basis to keep yourself healthy?
-Be good to yourself—you are too important today (and tomorrow and every day after that) to let your own health slip.
+Be good to yourself—you are too important today and tomorrow and every day after that to let your own health slip.
 In other words, what’s your apple?

-The Caregiving Years, Six Stages to a Meaningful Journey, helps
+~ Your Tip Sheet: The Caregiving Years, Six Stages

 Note: I have provided The Caregiving Years to be used strictly as a guide.
 All situations vary.
 I encourage you to always consult your health care professionals to discuss your individual situation and the best course of action for you and your caree.